dadorner-msft/activationws/README.md

 ## Disclaimer

 This script code is provided "as is", with no guarantee or warranty concerning the usability or impact on systems and may be used, distributed, and modified in any way provided the parties agree and acknowledge the Microsoft or Microsoft Partners have neither accountability or responsibility for results produced by use of this script.

-Microsoft will not provide any support through any means.

 [Back to ToC](#table-of-contents)